 Bank robbery in small town ends with one of the robbers being wounded.
-The loot from the robbery is just a asset for the even more spectacular heist.
-Simon, gang leader and Paris night club...
-See full summary »
+The loot from the robbery is just an asset for the even more spectacular heist.
+Simon, gang leader and Paris night ...

 Bank robbery in small town ends with one of the robbers being wounded.
-The loot from the robbery is just a asset for the even more spectacular heist.
+The loot from the robbery is just an asset for the even more spectacular heist.
 Simon, gang leader and Paris night club owner, must also deal with police comissaire Edouard Colemane, who happens to be his good friend.
 Written by

 Dragan Antulov <email@example.com>

 28 of 31 people found this review helpful.